 On this particular day a Mennonite family was just finishing up a picnic lunch as I arrived on the scene.

 We exchanged pleasantries as they were packing up, and then I had the vista to myself.

 The panoramic view was outstanding, but what really added to the excitement was a large flock of buzzards swooping up and down the valley, right past and over the vista.

-Still not convinced you need to see Flat Rock Vista?
+Still not convinced you need to hike the Flat Rock Trail?

-Check out this panoramic video I shot, including buzzards zipping past!
+Then check out this panoramic video I shot at Flat Rock Vista, including buzzards zipping past!

 Exploring Colonel Denning State Park in Cumberland County is your guide to even more great things to see and do near the Flat Rock Trail.